Fabriciu/klingonian-name-project/README.md

 ### Code

-The code is organized by responsibilities
+The code is organized by features

 API handling: api-handler
 <br>Business: star-trek-character